Glossary of Disability-Related Terms

 Epilepsy is a neurological condition that makes people susceptible to seizures.
 A seizure is a change in sensation, awareness, or behavior brought about by a brief electrical disturbance in the brain.
 Seizures vary from a momentary disruption of the senses, to short periods of unconsciousness or staring spells, to convulsions.
 Some people have just one type of seizure.
 Others have more than one type.
 Although they look different, all seizures are caused by the same thing: a sudden change in how the cells of the brain send electrical signals to each other.

-Family and Parenting Development services are provided to families with an open Child Protection case.
+Family Capacity Services are provided to families with an open Child Protection case.
 Services to families include parent skill building, in-home parenting skills training, and therapeutic parent-child interaction sessions.
-FPD services improve the well-being of children and families by strengthening parent abilities, reducing reports of abuse and neglect, and preventing out-of-home placements.
+These services improve the well-being of children and families by strengthening parent abilities, reducing reports of abuse and neglect, and preventing out-of-home placements.

 Fetal Alcohol Syndrome (FAS)